vrunkel/CoreMLBats/README.md

 In addition the v2 adds models for classifying tabular data created from bcAnalyze or bcAdmin (batIdent2 format).

+The training data is fully acessible in its [extra repository](https://github.com/vrunkel/CoreMLBats-model-calls).
+There the old training data as well as the new data (as ZIP file) can be downloaded.

 You can download the sources using GitHub or a [binary version ready to run](docs/CoreMLBats.zip)